philippe-daste/Youpitralala/README.md

 # Youpitralala
-First workplace for the Coursera Specialisation Data Science
+My first workplace for the Coursera Specialisation Data Science.

+Full of ideas but, as yet, without enough intellectual tools to implement.